AceKingCapital/Module20/README.md

 3. Interact with our deployed smart contract to transfer and withdraw funds.

-Set up for test run
+Setting up the test run
 Using the setAccounts function to define the authorized Ethereum address that will be able to withdraw funds from our contract.

-We used the following Ethereum addresses:
+Ethereum addresses:

 Dummy account1 address: 0x0c0669Cd5e60a6F4b8ce437E4a4A007093D368Cb